 Archer Park Rail Museum is located at Rockhampton’s former Archer Park railway station.
 Exhibits include a working Purrey steam tram that operated in Rockhampton, a former Queensland Railways diesel locomotive, railway trikes, and displays regarding the history of railways and tramways in the Rockhampton area.
-The museum is open from Mondays to Thursdays and Sundays, while the steam tram operates on Sundays.
+The museum is open from Mondays to Thursdays and Sundays, while the steam tram operates on Sundays from February to November.
+Additional opening and tram operating days take place on Wednesdays during April, June and September school holidays.
 Rockhampton is located approximately 640 km north of Brisbane.

 Association of Tourist Railways Queensland (ATRQ)

 The Association of Tourist Railways Queensland (ATRQ) aims to represent the interests of tourist and heritage railways in Queensland.

 Atherton–Herberton Historic Railway operates services between Herberton station and Herberton Historic Village using a 1905 steam locomotive and wooden passenger carriage.
 A railway museum displaying photographs and other items is housed at Herberton station.
 The museum and trains rides operate on selected days as advertised.
 Herberton is located approximately 1710 km north of Brisbane.